 (2) Each applicant will be provided with a copy of the Apprenticeship and Training Standards, the Selection Procedures and the apprenticeship rules.

-(3) At the time of application, proof that the applicant is over 18 years of age must be presented.
+(3) At the time of application, proof that the applicant is over 17 years of age must be presented.
 (Applicants must be 18 years old to begin the program.)

 In order to be eligible to enter the apprenticeship program the applicant must agree to attend the pre-apprenticeship classes when scheduled and pass the written portion of the Commercial Driver’s License (CDL) test, i.e. obtain a CDL permit, prior to starting pre-apprenticeship class.
 At the start of pre-apprenticeship, the applicant must also present a valid driver’s license and his/her high school diploma or G.E.D., pass a drug test, pass a written entrance assessment, pay the required registration fee, and present a statement from a doctor indicating the applicant is physically capable of performing the duties of an operating engineer (this statement will be placed in the file).

 Pre-apprenticeship training will be offered to all persons interested in entering the Operating Engineers Apprenticeship Program.
 Pre-apprenticeship classes will be conducted for five consecutive days, as scheduled by the committee, and participants will not be paid during this week.

 (4) Persons who satisfactorily complete all entrance requirements, including the week of pre-apprenticeship training, will be placed on a list of eligible applicants in the file in numerical order.
 When new classes are to be formed or additional apprentices are needed, the lowest numbered application will be pulled and the applicant notified.
 If a contractor calls for a minority or female apprentice to meet affirmative action goals, or to comply with government regulations, the lowest numbered minority or female application will be pulled and the applicant entered into the program.